 But wait, there’s more!

-Five other winners will receive a CUSTOM pair of Rainbow Cookie Vans®, and 26 other lucky winners will receive their choice of Rainbow Cookie Cupcakes, Pudding or Layer Cake.
+Five other winners will receive a CUSTOM pair of Rainbow Cookie Vans®, and 26 other lucky winners will receive their choice of Rainbow Cookie Cupcakes, Pudding, or a Layer Cake.

 Official Rules

 NO PURCHASE IS NECESSARY TO ENTER OR WIN.
 A PURCHASE DOES NOT INCREASE THE CHANCES OF WINNING.